jezzsantos/automate/docs/RudeQ&A.md

 ## What is it all about?

+*
+* Reusing knowledge
 * Applying Coding Patterns
 * Automating Recipes
 * Constructing things fast
 * Configuring things with different options
+* Recording what you've learnt over the years
-* Speeding up the dull and boring
+* Speeding up the dull and boring parts of working in a codebase
-* Being and staying consistent
+* Being and staying consistent.
 * Evolving consistently
-* Recording what you've learn't over the years
+*